zarillion/handynotes-plugins/docs/core/pois.md

 ## POI

-Base class for other POI Classes
+Base class for other POI Classes.
 POIs are only displayed when hovering a node.

 ```lua